zmr-robin/calculator/README.md

 # calculator

-Apple calculator clone with Html, CSS and JavaScript
+A calculator with JavaScript, Html and CSS.
+The design is inspired by Apple.

+## License

+The code is free and anyone can use it.